-However, since there is no single source of the definition of PII, the best way to determine what is and what isn’t PII is through individual assessment paying attention to the law, procedure, regulation, or standard governing your specific industry or field.
+However, since there is no single source of the definition of PII, the best way to determine PII is through individual assessment paying attention to the law, procedure, regulation, or standard governing your specific industry or field.

 Difference between PII and personal data

-The difference between PII and personal data is hard to outline since PII is defined across multiple regulations, laws, and procedures, like:
+The difference between PII and personal data is hard to outline since PII is defined across multiple regulations, laws, and procedures, such as:

 - Health Insurance and Portability Act (HIPAA),

 - National Institute of Standards and Technology (NIST).

 Various sources define the same subject or specific part of it (like HIPAA covers PHI or protected health information) and therefore create a lot of fine variations.

 Sometimes the definition of personal data set out in the GDPR can be wider when compared to PII because it includes the data where the link between the personal data and an identifiable individual is not so tangible.